 Boys started school at the age of seven.
 They were taught how to read, write and learned a lot of poetry by heart.
 In places such as Athens laws were carved into stone slabs, so citizens had to be able to read to make sure they didn't break the law.
 (The second photograph here shows a Greek inscription in stone.)

 The Greeks had their own 24-letter alphabet.
 Boys learned to write on pieces of clay and wax tablets, which they could use again and again by smoothing the surface over.
-The plant Cyperus papyrus was made into paper ( see the picture of Egyptian papyrus, top right) and used in books for children to read from, and for older children to write in.
+The plant Cyperus papyrus was made into paper and used in books for children to read from, and for older children to write in.

 Young boys also learned how to play a musical instrument, as music was an important part of festivals and celebrations.
 Greeks were thought to be well-educated if they could play an instrument called a lyre.
 This is an instrument made from a tortoise shell covered on the hollow side by ox skin.
 It was a popular instrument to play at evening parties to accompany singers and people reciting poetry.